genexus-books/gx-super-app/Flutter/example_superapp/ios/README.md

 There are certain initial configuration steps in the project Xcode:

-1. Go to the flutter project folder and run `flutter clean && flutter pub get`.
+1. Go to the flutter project folder and run:
+	`flutter clean && flutter pub get && cd ios && pod install && cd ..`.
-2. Set certain values in the app's [Info.plist](ExampleSuperApp/Info.plist):
+2. Set certain values in the app's [Info.plist](../example/ios/Runner/Info.plist):
-	- `GXSuperAppProvisioningURL`: String corresponding to the [Mini Apps Center's](../Provisioning.md) URL, the provisioning server of the Mini Apps.
+	- `GXSuperAppProvisioningURL`: String corresponding to the [Mini Apps Center's](../../../Provisioning.md) URL, the provisioning server of the Mini Apps.
 	- `GXSuperAppId`: String corresponding to the Super App identifier, to be used at the Mini Apps Center.
 If this key is not included, the app's [bundle identifier](https://developer.apple.com/documentation/bundleresources/information_property_list/cfbundleidentifier) will be used.
 	- `GXSuperAppVersion`: String corresponding to the Super App version, to be used at the Mini Apps Center.
 If this key is not included, the app's [CFBundleVersion](https://developer.apple.com/documentation/bundleresources/information_property_list/cfbundleversion) will be used.
 	- `GXMiniprogramsEnabled`: Boolean with its value in true.
-Required to enable the Super App / Mini App functionality in the  [Super App Render](../SuperAppRender.md).
+Required to enable the Super App / Mini App functionality in the  [Super App Render](../../../SuperAppRender.md).
-3. The file [superapp.crt](ExampleSuperApp), corresponding to the public key that verifies the signature of the Mini Apps, once it's downloaded from the Mini Apps Center.
+3. The file [superapp.crt](../../../iOS/ExampleSuperApp), corresponding to the public key that verifies the signature of the Mini Apps, once it's downloaded from the Mini Apps Center.
 It must be an app resource with that name.

 ## Communication API with the Mini Apps Center